I knew I had Japan to thank for inventing instant noodles, but now I know specifically to thank Momofuku Ando!

 Speaking of long queues, this is no doubt the main attraction of Cup Noodle Museum: the opportunity to customize and take home your very own cup noodle!
 Upon paying your admission fee at the entrance of the museum, the attendant will ask if you would like to make your cup noodle, and will tell you what time slot you can join.
 There is also an additional fee of 300 Yen for this.

 Everybody is here for this.
 But again, while the line looks like it takes forever at first, it actually moves along quite fast.
-This is because the processes involved are pretty automated – the only parts that take more time are when you color and draw on the cup, and when you prepare the plastic take out bag – as well as a super efficient staff.
-You’d be finished before you know it 🙂
+This is because the processes involved are pretty automated – the only parts that take more time are when you color and draw on the cup, and when you prepare the plastic take out bag.
+The staff is super efficient as well, so you’d be finished before you know it.

 The souvenir shop is also fun, so be sure to drop by before leaving.
 There are actual instant ramen and other food stuff for sale, all neatly packaged and ready for taking home.
 There are tons of cute stuff as well, from school and office things like pencils and plastic folders, to stuff for kids, like face towels and socks.
 I got Akira a hooded towel – just perfect for her swimming classes.

 The Cup Noodle Museum is a great place to visit for families, especially families with small children.
-There’s plenty of space for running around and exploring, there are lot of features that are multimedia and are made to be tinkered with, it’s Japan so clean toilets are something you never have to worry about, and there’s good food!
-Very much looking forward to visiting again as a family 🙂
+There’s plenty of space for running around and exploring, there are lot of features that are multimedia and are made to be tinkered with.
+This is Japan so clean toilets are something you never have to worry about, and there’s good food!
+Very much looking forward to visiting again as a family!

 Museum hours are from 10:00 am to 6:00 pm (last admission is at 5:00 pm)

 Entrance fee is 500 Yen for adults while children up to high school age are free